amitchatterjee/knowledgenet/doc/concepts.md

     service.execute(knowledge, facts):
         for each ruleset in the knowledge:
-            session = create a session (ruleset, facts) result = session.execute(ruleset, facts) # See the pseudo code below.
+            session = create a session (ruleset, facts) result = session.execute(ruleset, facts) # See the pseudo function below.
             # Based on result from the above execution, continue to the next ruleset, break out of the loop, continue to another ruleset specified in the result
             if result contains a terminate directive:
                 break